pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/providers/_index.md

 Pulumi ESC Providers enable you to dynamically import Secrets and Configuration from the provider into your Environment.

-To learn more about how to set up and use the various providers, please refer to their individual pages below.
-You can also learn how to configure OIDC and trust relationships for each provider by referring to the relevant [Pulumi documentation](/docs/pulumi-cloud/oidc/).
+To learn how to set up and use each provider, follow the links below.
+To learn how to configure OpenID Connect (OIDC) for the providers that support it, see [OpenID Connect integration](/docs/pulumi-cloud/oidc/) in the Pulumi Cloud documentation.

 | Provider                                                         | Description                                                                                                                   |
 |------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|